PCB relieved Basit as women team head coach and Jr chief selector

 The Chairman has accordingly withdrawn Basit Ali from the currently sensitive assignments with the woman’s and junior selection committee, he added.

-“However, the Chairman has noted that there would be no general ban on Basit Ali’s future coaching assignments with PCB or other teams,” he said.
+“However, the Chairman has noted that there would be no general ban on Basit Ali’s future coaching assignments with PCB or other teams,” he said.—APP

+PCB relieved Basit as women team head coach and Jr chief selector